 - For Example, If the variation in taste is impacted by the different suppliers of Peanut Butter, then we would list the suppliers in that level of detail.

 The SIPOC is one of the most powerful tools in the Lean Six Sigma toolbox.
-It helps the Successful projects will improve quality, delight the custom... team and the stakeholders understand the project scope and requirement.
+It helps the process improvement team and the stakeholders understand the What is a Project Scope?
+The project scope (PS) is a part of...
+Learn More... and requirement.
 The SIPOC also helps the team understand if they are focused on the right process.

 How could the SIPOC help you in your project?